fhhagenberg-sqe/web-testing-selenium/README.md

    1. The second test case performs a search for the keyword 'testing' and checks the number of publications found as well as the link-text of the first publication in the list.
 Name this test `WidokSearchTest`.

-      :exclamation: What problems do you encounter when running the recorded test?
+      :interrobang: What problems do you encounter when running the recorded test?
 (See warning message in the logs) Fix them by manually modifying the recorded commands.

 1. Run all tests and make sure they complete sucessfully.